A Pros Take On Sherwin-Williams ProClassic Interior Paint

 Since ProClassic is self-leveling, its paint properties are slightly different from other interior satin, semi-gloss, and gloss trim paints.

 First, the paint is thinner.
 Since there is less body and the viscosity is less, it’s essential not to apply heavy coats.

 The second feature is its increased open time.
 Staying wet or “open” longer helps the paint level out and rids dried surfaces from unwanted stipples and unsightly brush strokes.

 A thinner paint that stays open longer is more prone to runs but offers a more uniform finish coat.
-We recommend spraying ProClassic for best results, but an experienced painter can also brush Proclassic just fine.
+We recommend spraying ProClassic for the best results, but an experienced painter can also brush Proclassic just fine.
 Just be sure to backtrack, checking for potential runs in corners or areas prone to paint collection.